tka4nik/applied-mathematics-python/README.md

 ## Projects

 1. **Julia Set Fractal**: Given a mapping generates a corresponding Julia fractal that you can interactively explore.
 2. **Heat Transfer Simulation**: Simulate heat transfer scenarios using diffusion equations.

-3. **Ferromagnetics Simulation**: Calculates Mean Energy of a ferromagnetic using Ising's model
+3. **Ferromagnetics Simulation**: Calculates Mean Energy of a ferromagnetic using Ising's model.
 4. **Nonlinear Dynamics Graphs**:
    - Bifurcation Diagrams: Visualizes the behavior of nonlinear systems as parameters change.
    - Mapping Diagrams: Mappps the evolution of a given discrete dynamic system.
    - Lyapunov Exponent Graphs: Analyze the stability of chaotic systems.
+5. **Numerical Methods**: Implementaion of various numerical methods to solve different problems in mathematics.

 ## About the Author